chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 ### Debugging & Upgrades

 - Initially configured with all recommended debugging settings enabled.
-Not needed much as there were no major problems and reverted to the release files.
+Used OpenCore debugging to check on monitor resolution with OpenCanopy, which changed with or without CSM.
 - Upgraded kexts and OpenCore 0.7.7 to 0.7.8 with OCAuxiliaryTools

 ![](/Users/christian/developer/git_projects/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/images/6a3422173d279b2a7930767db59b008441d57abe.png)